karlbuscheck/modular-transfer-learning-pipeline/README.md

 View the full notebook in Google Colab:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1NjZyLypzr5pp150ZH7oU51q0bM2MQPN?usp=sharing)

----
+___

-### **Project Workflow**
+### Project Workflow

 - Load and prepare the data
 - Customize and train `VGG16`
 - Evaluate the model's performance
 - Visualize the predictions
 - Deploy the pipeline

 ---

-### **Tools & Libraries Used**
+### Tools & Libraries Used

 - **Google Colab** — for GPU access and seamless notebook execution
 - **Python 3.12.12** — base language for all model building
 - **TensorFlow/Keras** — for model building and training
 - **NumPy** — for numerical operations and array manipulation
 - **Pandas** — for managing and inspecting data structures
 - **Matplotlib (PyPlot)** — for visualizing training performance and model predictions

 ---

-### **Acknowledgments**:
+### Acknowledgments

 Before diving in, it's important to note that this project was inspired by a lecture notebook in Mohammad Amin Morid's Deep Learning class at the Leavey School of Business at Santa Clara University.
-Morid is an an Assistant Professor at the school's Information Systems & Analytics department.
+Morid is an Assistant Professor in the school's Information Systems & Analytics department.